A Stochastic Model for Evolution of Metabolic Network

 - desire to have a biologically relevant model of network evolution that could be used to calculate the likelihood of homologous metabolic networks

 - Describe metabolic network evolution as a discrete space continuous time Markov process;

-- Introduce a neighbor-dependent model for the evolution of metabolic networks where the fraction of neighboring reactions present in the network.
+- Introduce a neighbor-dependent model for the evolution of metabolic networks where the rates with which reactions are added or removed depend on the fraction of neighboring reactions present in the network.

-- Present a Gibbs sampler for estimating the parameters of evolution without exploring the whole seach space by iteratively sampling from the conditional distributions of the paths and parameters.
+- Present a Gibbs sampler for estimating the parameters of evolution without exploring the whole search space by iteratively sampling from the conditional distributions of the paths and parameters.